MicrosoftDocs/power-platform/power-platform/well-architected/intelligent-application/overview.md

 This documentation provides actionable guidance for planning, developing, and maintaining intelligent application workloads with Microsoft Power Platform.
 The guidance has a technical foundation in Power Platform Well-Architected best practices and is also informed by experience derived from customer deployments.

-This guidance is intended for workload owners, technical stakeholders, and business stakeholders.
-It's appropriate for people who play an integral role designing, building, and maintaining an intelligent application workload.
+This guidance is intended primarily for workload owners, technical stakeholders, and business stakeholders&mdash;anyone who plays an integral role in designing, building, and maintaining an intelligent application workload.

 >[!TIP]
 >To assess your workload through the lenses of reliability, security, operational excellence, performance efficiency, and experience optimization, conduct a [Power Platform Well-Architected Assessment](https://aka.ms/powa/assessment).

 ## What is an intelligent application workload?

-The term _workload_, within the context of Power Platform Well-Architected, describes a set of application resources, data, and supporting infrastructure and processes that work together to deliver desired business outcomes.
+Within the context of Power Platform Well-Architected, the term *workload* describes a set of application resources, data, and supporting infrastructure and processes that work together to deliver desired business outcomes.
 A workload comprises application and technology components as well as behavioral, development, and operational processes.

 An intelligent application workload built on Power Platform applies the capabilities of Power Platform to integrate and consume generative AI models for automating and enhancing business processes.